-Featuring feathery, delicate leaves, dill, or Anethum graveolens, is an annual herb that grows as quickly as it fades.
-However, it’s a self-seeding plant that’s easy to plant and re-plant so that you’ll always have it to season your favorite dishes and to go about pickling.
-Not to mention, dill is also an excellent companion plant in the garden when placed next to other plants.
-If you’ve always wondered how to grow dill throughout the growing season for a prolific, ongoing harvest, keep reading ahead.
+Featuring delicate leaves, dill, or Anethum graveolens, is an annual herb that grows as quickly as it fades.
+It’s also a self-seeding plant that’s easy to plant and replant so you always have it to flavor your favorite dishes and to go about pickling.
+Dill is also an excellent companion plant in the garden when placed next to other plants.
+If you’ve always wondered how to grow dill throughout the growing season for a prolific, ongoing harvest, keep reading.

 Dill makes for an excellent garnish on savory meals, such as soups, stews, and salads.
 Its tangy flavor is reminiscent of licorice and anise, except coming with a brighter grassy note as well.
 Many recipes will call for both fresh dill and dill seeds, so you can use the plant at all stages in its life cycle.
 Dill is also great for pickling — there’s a reason why we have dill pickles!
 Nutritionally, it’s rich in antioxidants, Vitamin A, magnesium, and Vitamin C.

 Dill makes for an excellent companion plant, attracting beneficial insects, such as ladybugs and wasps, which take care of pesky pests, such as aphids.
 Asparagus, cucumbers, and cabbage are especially great for growing right next to dill.
 Just make sure not to grow dill next to fennel or carrot plants, which can cross-pollinate with it.

 Although it can sometimes be viewed as a short-lived annual, dill is relatively easy to grow and maintain.
 Here's what you need to do:

 Step 1: Plant dill outdoors starting in mid-spring.

 April or May are good months to choose, however, you can grow dill indoors year-round.
 You can stagger planting times for a continuous harvest.